Bryan Loren

+Bryan Loren Hudson (born May 5, 1966), also nicknamed The Wiz, is an American singer-songwriter and record producer.
+He produced and wrote The Simpsons' 1990 single "Do the Bartman", and released the 1984 singles "Lollipop Luv" and "Do You Really Love Me?", which peaked at numbers 23 and 64 on the Hot R&B/Hip-Hop Songs chart—where the latter remained for 17 weeks.
+He has worked with artists including Michael Jackson, Whitney Houston, Sting, and Eric Benét.

 Early years

 Bryan Loren was born on Long Island, New York in 1966.
 He moved to South Philadelphia at a young age.
-Loren became interested in music at age 5 and began playing drums and other percussion instruments, eventually appearing on ten Michael Jackson albums as drummer and percussionist.
-Loren expanded his musical prowess becoming a multi-instrumentalist.
-He was able to play all of the instruments used for recording a complete album.
-Loren said that he remembers being influenced by the South Philly music scene; recalling "TSOP and Phila.
-International" and songwriting artists "Stevie Wonder, Steely Dan and Herbie Hancock" as specific inspiring examples.
+Loren became interested in music at age 5 and began playing drums and other instruments,.
+He was eventually able to play all of the instruments used for recording a complete album.
+Loren said that he remembers being influenced by the South Philly music scene, recalling "TSOP", Philadelphia International and songwriting artists Stevie Wonder, Steely Dan and Herbie Hancock as specific inspiring examples.

 Music career

+When Hudson was offered a solo recording contract, he began professionally using Bryan Loren for his attributions.
+This became the moniker Loren used throughout his music career.
 Loren began pursuing music professionally from a young age.
 He was able to compose music by age 12, was a professional session artist from age 15, and even signed his first recording contract at age 17.

 As Bryan Hudson

 From 1981, Loren was a session musician at Alpha International Studios.
 While there, Loren recorded professionally under the tutelage of Nick Martinelli.
 He recorded with ensembles like Nona Hendryx, Tavares, and Harold Melvin and the Blue Notes.
 His credits are as Bryan Hudson for all of his early musical contributions.